LaxarJS/laxar-react-adapter/README.md

 bower install laxar-react-adapter
 ```

-This will automatically install React itself.
+This will automatically install React if not already installed.

 Add the React adapter to your bootstrapping modules, by editing the `init.js` of your LaxarJS project.
 You will need to adjust the RequireJS imports, as well as the second argument to `ax.bootstrap`: